RedBearAK/toshy/README.md

 ./setup_toshy.py install --barebones-config
 ```

 This special option will install a "barebones" config file that does no modmapping or keymapping by default (besides a simple example keymap that gives access to a couple of currency symbols, as a demo).
 The option will also convert an existing Toshy config into a "barebones" config file, but will ask for explicit confirmation.
-This config will of course not provide any of the features that a normal Toshy config would, other than the ability to use the keymapper in any of the compatible environments (X11/Xorg, Wayland+Cinnamon, Wayland+GNOME, Wayland+KDE, Wayland+sway or Wayland+Hyprland).
+This config will of course not provide any of the features that a normal Toshy config would, other than the ability to use the keymapper in any of the compatible environments (X11/Xorg, Wayland+Cinnamon, Wayland+GNOME, Wayland+Hyprland, Wayland+Plasma, or Wayland+Sway).

 The Toshy installer should try to retain your changes inside any of the editable "slices" of the barebones config file, and avoid replacing your barebones config with a regular Toshy config file, **_even if you don't use the same CLI option the next time you run the installer_**.
 Submit an issue if it doesn't respect your barebones config.
 Even if that happens, the previous config file should be in the timestamped backup folder that the installer always creates.